cdjg35/list-aws-service-availability-by-region/README.md

                         The service to search the results for
 ```

+## Cli Parameters

+* -h: Show the help file (see above for example).
+* -i: Make the search for a service case insensitive.
+* -e: Exclude a comma separated list of regions. **(Cannot be used at the same time as -s)**
+* -E: Exclude a comma separated list of services. **(Cannot be used at the same time as -S)**
+* -n: Do not show the results table at the end (used for development debugging mostly)
+* -r: Use region names instead of country names on the display table as headings.
+* -s: Search for a comma separated list of regions. **(Cannot be used at the same time as -e)**
+* -S: Search for a comma separated list of services. **(Cannot be used at the same time as -E)**

 ## Example output

 This is an example of the first 3 regions.